seantrott/mentalizing_experimental_materials/README.md

 Information about a participant's gender and whether they are a native English speaker is coded as *demographic1* in the **stimType** variable.

 Finally, information about a participant's age and what they thought the experiment was about is coded as *demographic2* in the **stimType** variable.

+## Differences between experiments

+The only difference between Experiment 2 and Experiment 3, as described in Trott and Bergen (2018), is the target question: in Experiment 2, participants are asked to make a paragraph judgment, and in Experiment 3, they explicitly indicate whether they thought the speaker was making a request.